Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 Conditional Rendering techniques

-- Function returns a component
+- A function returns a component
 - Element Variables
 - Inline if with logical && Operator
 - Inline if-else with Conditional Operator (ternary)